yrnmalone0/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(Task 0) - The script sudo swicthes or changes the current user to a new/another user.
+(Task 0) - The script su swicthes or changes the current user to a new/another user.